Learn how to build an iOS application that can claim an mDoc via OID4VCI

 discoverCredentialOffer

-function makes a request to theoffer
+method makes a request to theoffer

 object:Swiftstruct DiscoveredCredentialOffer { let issuer: URL let authorizeEndpoint: URL let tokenEndpoint: URL let credentialEndpoint: URL let credentials: [OfferedCredential] let mdocIacasUri: URL? }